jadebustos/workshop-rhel8-edge/README.md

 This workshop is an introductory workshop to show how to use RHEL **Image Builder** feature to build, deploy and manage RHEL for Edge deployments.

-You need to have knoledge about Linux and ansible.
+You need to have knowledge about Linux and ansible.

 > ![IMPORTANT](icons/important-icon.png) This workshop has been tested using Fedora 35 as hypervisor and ansible controller node.